COMMUNITY PROJECT

 Community-based Conservation

 African wild dogs are vulnerable to extinction because they exist at low densities, range widely, and come increasingly into contact with people.
 Even wild dogs in protected areas frequently move into adjacent areas where people live.
 Grassroots conservation efforts beyond park boundaries are critical to prevent their extinction.
 Rangelands comprise about 85% of the land surface area in Kenya, and are largely inhabited by pastoralists dependent on livestock.
 Wild dogs and other carnivores co-habit these areas.
 The African Wild Dog Conservancy has a community conservation project in northeastern and coastal Kenya, a biodiversity rich mosaic of protected areas and community lands under extreme threat.
 Due to past and present security concerns, however, little is known about the many threatened species that live here.
-This region is an important refuge for wild dogs, as well as for other threatened wildlife species, and an important corridor for the metapopulation of wild dogs in the Horn of Africa.
+This region is an important refuge for wild dogs and an important corridor for the metapopulation in the Horn of Africa.
 Outside of this project, virtually nothing is known about the conservation status and ecology of wild dogs that live here.
 This project has been identified as a conservation priority by the IUCN/SSC Canid Specialist Group and the AZA/Wild Dog Species Survival Program.

 Map of Africa